Major vs. Minor Course Changes (Guidelines)

 Major Course Changes:

-- Changes to the course elements below are considered major and require the approval of the relevant program committee and Faculty Councils (Schulich and, for graduate courses, Faculty of Graduate Studies).
+- Changes to the course elements below are considered major and require the approval of the relevant program committee Schulich Faculty Council, and Senate (as required) (* Note: As of Nov 2020, changes in the governance structure require relevant proposals to be sent directly to Senate instead of FGS).
 While some of the elements listed may appear to be minor or inconsequential in nature (e.g., title, number, description), the formal approval and reporting requirements ensure that the university’s repository of course information (which form the basis of the course calendar, student transcripts, etc.) aligns with current offerings.

 - Any fields captured in the University’s course repository: